apache/tooling-trusted-release/atr/docs/running-and-creating-tests.md

 docker run --net=host -it atr-playwright python3 test.py --skip-slow
 ```

-In other words, we build [`tests/Dockerfile.playwright`](/ref/tests/Dockerfile.playwright), and then run [`playwright/test.py`](/ref/playwright/test.py) inside that container.
-The container is called `atr-playwright`; if you want to give the container a different name, then you'll need to run the manual `docker` commands.
+In other words, we build [`tests/Dockerfile.playwright`](/ref/tests/Dockerfile.playwright), and then run [`playwright/test.py`](/ref/playwright/test.py) inside that container using host networking to access your locally running ATR instance.
 Replace `docker` with the name of your Docker-compatible OCI runtime to use an alternative runtime.

+### Test duration

-The tests should, as of 14 Oct 2025, take about 20 to 25 seconds to run.
-The last line should be `Tests finished successfully`, and if the tests do not complete successfully there should be an obvious Python backtrace.
+The tests should, as of 14 Oct 2025, take about 40 to 50 seconds to run in Docker Compose, and 20 to 25 seconds to run on the host.
+The last line of the test output should be `Tests finished successfully`, and if the tests do not complete successfully there should be an obvious Python backtrace.

 ## Creating tests